Botanical Name: Buxus sempervirens.

 Boxwood was previously used to treat persistent and recurring fever (malaria), gout, rheumatism, urinary tract infections, intestinal worms, chronic skin problems, syphilis, and hemorrhoids.

-Because of the many adverse side effects of the plant and availability of more appropriate herbs to treat the same ailments, the medical use of boxwood has almost ceased.
+Because of the many adverse side effects of the plant and the availability of more appropriate herbs to treat the same ailments, the medical use of boxwood has almost ceased.

 An essential oil which is extracted from the wood has been used as an herbal remedy in cases of epilepsy.
 The oil has also been employed for a toothache and piles.